vitsum/Citadel/README.md

 # Citadel
-This supposed to be an online version of a board game
+This was supposed to become an online version of a board game